 “Like many new technologies, it seems that VR has more fans than experts,” the Nielsen report says.

-There are more bright VR forecasts to look forward to.
+There are more bright VR forecasts to look to.
 According to IDC, the market will be worth $162 billion by 2020.
 Grand View Research also reports augmented reality alone will be a $100 billion industry in 2024.

 “The focus on content shortcomings could signal that respondents believe other hurdles, including technological limitations and cost, can be overcome,” the report says, “but the availability of high-quality and robust content is a larger obstacle.”